ProjectIgnis/Distribution/README.md

 * Watching a replay
 * Editing a deck

-## Game invites
+### Game invites
 Host a room on a server (LAN does not work).
-In the appropriate channel or private message, the upload + icon should change to have an additional green play button.
+In the appropriate channel or private message, the upload (+) icon should change to have an additional green play button.
 Clicking on it will send out a game invite to your room with your message of choice.
 If the room is locked, the password will be skipped for invitees.
-Users can accept the invite while EDOPro is closed if they've started it once before; the game will be launched automatically.
+Users can accept the invite while EDOPro is closed if they've started it once before; the game should be launched automatically.
+Note that Discord is rather fickle and changes this behaviour on us very frequently, so if the game fails to automatically launch, try starting the game.

-## Test hand
-A rudimentary hand test mode is accessible from the deck editor, with quick restart.
-More features and configuration coming soon!
-The duel will never end normally in this game mode (e.g. running out of LP, decking out)

 ## Customization